octokit/octokit.objc/README.md

     }];
 ```

-You can also choose [receive the client on the main
+You can also choose to [receive the client on the main
 thread](#receiving-results-on-the-main-thread), just like with any other request.

 ### Signing in through the app